http-tests/cache-tests/README.md

 > npm run --silent cli --base=http://server-url.example.org:8000/

 ... using the URL of the server you want to test.
 This will output the test results in JSON to STDOUT, suitable for inclusion in the `results` directory.
-See `summary.mjs` for details of how to interpret that.
+See `lib/summary.mjs` for details of how to interpret that.

 To run a single test, use: